Upcoming Retreats

 Life at Zafra follows a gentle yet intentional daily rhythm, guided by the natural environment.

-Mornings are dedicated to grounding and preparation through conscious movement, breathwork, river baths, and meditation.
-Nourishing breakfasts support detoxification and readiness for the day’s work.
+Mornings are dedicated to grounding and preparation through conscious movement, river baths, and meditation.
+Nourishing breakfasts support detoxification and readiness for the day ahead.

 Late mornings and afternoons are devoted to learning, embodiment, and exploration, including:

 Evenings are ceremonial and contemplative.
-On designated nights, participants take part in Yagé (Ayahuasca) ceremonies guided by Taita Mayor Isidrio of the Cófan lineage.
+On designated nights, participants take part in Yagé (Ayahuasca) ceremonies guided by Taita Herminsul Lucitante of the Cófan lineage.
 Other evenings include fire circles, tobacco teachings, storytelling, and jungle plant baths to support cleansing and energetic alignment.

 Throughout this phase, integration is prioritised.
-Gentle afternoons, rest days, and river time allow insights to settle into the body and nervous system.
+Gentle pacing, rest periods, and time by the river allow insights to settle deeply into the body and nervous system.

 We will travel from San Rafael toward Medellín and onward to Ubaté.
 This day acts as a bridge, allowing the body and psyche to gently shift from deep jungle immersion into the highlands.